Jasaxion/siyuan-arxiv-paper-download/README.md

 - Optionally parses the paper into Markdown via arXiv's HTML rendering (with a LaTeX archive fallback) when **Parse full text** is enabled.
 - Can optionally clean up each section with a configurable LLM endpoint to fix stubborn Markdown formatting when **Use LLM rendering** is enabled.
 - Supports a **Send full document to LLM** toggle for long-context models that prefer receiving the entire Markdown at once.
+- Offers a **Use MinerU to process PDF** option that submits the arXiv PDF to MinerU and inserts the returned Markdown when full-text parsing is enabled.
 - Converts HTML tables to GitHub-flavored Markdown so numeric data stays readable inside SiYuan.
 - Adds an **Omit references** toggle so you can skip inserting the bibliography when parsing the full text.
 - Skips re-downloading when the titled PDF already exists in `assets/` and simply reuses it.